 If you have a cat that sprays, you may notice that the odor of sprayed urine is more pungent than that of normal cat urine.
 This is because there are two amino acids in the urine, felinine and isovathene, which begin to degrade after the urine is deposited.
 The by-products contain sulfur and have a very offensive smell over time.

 Most people don't appreciate their cats spraying.
-If you are one of them, here are a few suggestions to control spraying.
+If you are one of them, here are a few suggestions to control spraying:

 Spay or Neuter Your Cat By Six Months of AgeIntact males spray a considerable amount more than neutered males.
-Even though males usually spray more than females, both sexes do it, so fixing them around 6 months of age is advisable.
-It has been found that more than 90% of cats will not start spraying if they are fixed before they start.
+Even though males usually spray more than females, both sexes do it, so fixing them around six months of age is advisable.
+It has been found that more than 90 percent of cats will not start spraying if they are fixed before they start.

 Keep Stress LimitedCats like routine so deviation from the routine may result in stress and spraying.
 Changes could include re-decorating, new feeding time, and change in location of the litter box, a new cat, and visitors.
 When people come over, put your cat in a different room especially if your visitors have their own cat and are carrying its scent.

 Foster a Positive Relationship Between Your CatsIn a multiple cat household, it is difficult to prevent spraying because of the natural competitive nature between cats.
 To lessen this, play with your cats together and try to get them used to each other and become friends.
 Have them sleep and eat together.
 Even wiping them down with a damp cloth may encourage them to groom each other and be more sociable with each other.

 Restrict View of the OutdoorsIf your cat can see outside and there is another cat out there, he will probably feel the need to mark his territory (your home).

 Keep Your Cat CalmThere are several Feliway products which contains a pheromone-like substance that usually calms cats.
 Pheromones are chemicals secreted from a cat's face and chin to communicate with other cats.
-They have a calming effect on other cats, so if you spray Feliway onto surfaces your cat may spray, it will calm them and probably prevent them from spraying.
+They have a calming effect on other cats, so if you spray Feliway Spray onto surfaces your cat may spray, it will calm them and probably prevent them from spraying.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.